 Solomon Power has an existing grievance redress / complaints resolution mechanism.
-Information regarding the mechanism will be conveyed to potential project-affected people at each of the project locations, as part of the consultation process prior to project implementation.
+Information regarding the mechanism will be conveyed at the onset of project implementation to potential project-affected people at each of the project locations, as part of the consultation process prior to project implementation.